 PvPGN officially suggests submitting to the following trackers:

 The structure of the datagram packet to send is as follows:

 (UINT16) Packet Version (UINT16) Server Port (UINT32) Flags (UINT8) Software (UINT8) Version (UINT8) Platform (UINT8) Server Description (UINT8) Server Location (UINT8) Server URL (UINT8) Contact Name (UINT8) Contact Email (UINT32) Active Users (UINT32) Active Channels (UINT32) Active Games (UINT32) Uptime (UINT32) Total Games (UINT32) Total Logins

-UINT8are strings padded with nulls on the end.
+UINT8 are strings padded with nulls on the end (they behave as character arrays).
 They are not null-terminated strings but could be read as such.
-This rule means that the total packet length is 464 bytes regardless of its content.
+This rule means that the total datagram length is 464 bytes regardless of its content.

 - This document covers version

 - The port that your Battle.net server is listening on (should be 6112).

 - Currently the flags field is ignored, however officially these flags are recognized:

 TF_SHUTDOWNshould be sent when the server is shutting down.